hgillispie/Fingerprint-Auth0/installation_guide.md

 1. Select **Add Integration** (at the top of this page).
 1. Read the necessary access requirements, and select **Continue**.
-1. Configure the integration using the following fields:
-   - **API Key** - The Private API key used to call the Fingerprint Pro Server API
 1. Add the integration to your Library by selecting **Create**.
 1. In the modal that appears, select the **Add to flow** link.
 1. Drag the Action into the desired location in the flow.